paritytech/grandpa-bridge-gadget/docs/beefy.md

 - **BEEFY Justification**
   - Justifications are sent on the global topic.
-  - Justification is considered valid when:
+  - Justification is considered worthwhile to gossip when:
     - It is for a recent (implementation specific) round or the latest mandatory round.
-    - It has at least `2/3rd + 1` valid signatures.
+    - All signatures are valid and there is at least `2/3rd + 1` of them.
     - Signatorees are part of the current validator set.
   - Mandatory justifications should be announced periodically (see also [Lean BEEFY](#2-lean-beefy)).